coreyhulse/pinball_tournament_machine_notes/machines/StarWars_cn_20_G420r.md

+#### Game Version

-This is the Data East version.
+- This is the version by Data East, 1992

+#### Custom ROM

+- A v1.07 ROM is available that changes scoring, skill shot, and the timing of various sequences.

 #### Tech Notes